 # first setup your environment in an env file, according to the configuration instructions

-docker pull ghcr.io/paypay/seizu:latest
+docker pull ghcr.io/mappedsky/seizu:latest

-docker run --env-file <your-env-file> ghcr.io/paypay/seizu:latest
+docker run --env-file <your-env-file> ghcr.io/mappedsky/seizu:latest

 Backend configuration¶